josemvm/jcommunity-module/README.md

 Installation
 ------------

-Current versions work only with Jelix 1.4.
+Current versions work only with Jelix 1.4 and 1.5.

 * Extract the content of the downloaded archive.
 * Copy the jcommunity directory in a module repository of your application (in